department-of-veterans-affairs/vetservices-partner-shareddata/README.md

 # What is this repository for?

-This repository contains the VetServices Partner Client project for Shared (Standard) Data
+This repository contains the VetServices Partner Client project for Medical (Standard) Data

 # Overview - VetServices Partner SharedData

 This project is a component JAR used to access shared data.
-Include it in your project
+Include it in your project.

 ## Using the JAR
-Include the JAR in your dependencies, and access functionality through the SharedDataWsClient class.
+Include the JAR in your dependencies, and access functionality through the SharedDataWsClient interface.

 # Requests and Contributions